Quantifying the Vulnerabilities of the Online Public Square to Adversarial Manipulation Tactics: Discussion

+Exploration using \SimSoM{} quantifies how manipulation by bad actors can prevent social media from functioning as a public town square.
+Simulations of the model reveal that making low-quality content highly appealing plays a lesser role compared to other harmful tactics by inauthentic accounts.
+This suggests that novelty, for example, may not provide the primary explanation for the virality of fake news, as previously hypothesized~\cite{Vosoughi1146}.
+Tactics that inflate engagement indicators, such as flooding, can erode the system's quality just as well.
+More importantly, we find that infiltrating the network is a dominant harmful tactic available to bad actors --- these accounts can drastically suppress quality by inducing only a small fraction of the community into following them.

 A wealth of previous models and experiments have focused on information diffusion and popularity.
-Several studies have investigated the role played by network mechanisms affecting the popularity of individual memes, including exogenous and endogenous bursts of attention~\cite{refcrane,Ratkiewicz10prl}, memory~\cite{refbingol}, novelty~\cite{refhuberman,refwu}, and position bias~\cite{Hodas12socialcom,Kang15sbp}.
+Several studies have investigated the role played by network mechanisms affecting the popularity of individual posts, including exogenous and endogenous bursts of attention~\cite{refcrane,Ratkiewicz10prl}, memory~\cite{refbingol}, novelty~\cite{refhuberman,wuhuberman2007}, and position bias~\cite{Hodas12socialcom,Kang15sbp}.
 This literature considers the popularity of pieces of information in isolation.
-Markets in which \emph{many} memes compete for limited attention have received scarce consideration.
+Market-like environments in which \emph{many} messages compete for limited attention have received less consideration.
 Exceptions have considered the cost of learning about quality~\cite{Adler85}, distortions of quality assessments that result from aggregate knowledge of peer choices~\cite{Salganik854}, and confirmation bias in the spread of misinformation~\cite{DelVicario19012016}.
-The social media model extends the model of Weng \textit{et al.}~\cite{Lilian2012srep}, who demonstrated that some memes inevitably achieve viral popularity irrespective of quality in the presence of competition among networked agents with limited attention.
-Gleeson \textit{et al.}~\cite{refgleeson,Gleeson_PRX} formalized this model as a critical branching process, predicting that the popularity of memes follows a power-law distribution with heavy tails.
+The \SimSoM{} model proposed here extends the model of Weng \textit{et al.}~\cite{Lilian2012srep}, who demonstrated that some posts inevitably achieve viral popularity irrespective of quality in the presence of competition among networked agents with limited attention.
+The model was formalized as a critical branching process and studied analytically, predicting that the popularity of posts follows a power-law distribution with heavy tails~\cite{refgleeson,Gleeson_PRX,Notarmuzi_2018}.